MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Benchmarks

+While this results section focuses on the computational speed of our algorithm for fairly simple dynamics and cost functions, readers may be curious to know how this library performs in real-world applications.
+Adding those results to this paper would end up requiring too much space for this publication; instead, we point readers to other papers where this code base has been used in more complex scenarios \cite{vlahov2024low,patel2023modelpredictive,gandhi2021robust,gandhi2022safety,gibson2023multistep}.

-Going over all of the collected data would take too much room for this paper so we shall instead try to pull out interesting highlights to discuss.
-Full results can be seen in \cref{tab:experiment_summary}.
-First, we can look at the results on the most powerful system tested, using an Intel i9-13900K and an NVIDIA RTX 4090 in \cref{fig:4090_results}.
-We see that as the number of samples increase, the ROS2 method which is CPU-bound increases in optimization times in a linear fashion.
-Every other method is on the GPU and we see little reason to use small sample sizes as they have the same computation time till we reach around 1024 samples.
-We also see that as we hit $16,384$ samples, the AutoRally implementation starts to have lower optimization times than \ac{MPPI}-Generic.
+\ifbool{arxivVersion}{Going over all of the collected data would take too much room for this paper so we shall instead try to pull out interesting highlights to discuss.
+Full results can be seen in \cref{tab:experiment_summary}.}{} First, we look at the results on the most powerful system tested, using an Intel i9-13900K and an NVIDIA RTX 4090 in \cref{fig:4090_results}.
+As the number of samples increase, the CPU-bound Nav2 method increases in optimization times in a linear fashion immediately.
+Every other method uses the GPU which can provide headroom to increase the number of samples as the GPU is not fully utilized at small sample sizes.
+As we hit $16,384$ samples, the AutoRally implementation starts to have lower optimization times than \ac{MPPI}-Generic.
 We will see this trend continue in \cref{fig:1050_results}.